nkoronka/bigquery-job-driver/README.md

 as well.

-You will also need to run the code manually the first time a BigQuery request is made in order to authorize the code to access the required services.
+You will also need to run the code manually the first time a BigQuery request is made in order to authorize the code to access the required services.<br><br>

 - Configure desired jobs within config.gs